Johnny Rodriguez: Career in the 1980s and 1990s and murder charge

 Despite the outlaw movement fading from view in the late 1970s, Rodriguez was determined to stay on top of his game.
 In 1979, he switched to Epic Records.
-There he worked with the record producer Billy Sherrill.
-His first hit from Epic came that year with the No. 6 country hit, "Down on the Rio Grande."
+There, he worked with the record producer Billy Sherrill.
+His first hit from Epic came that year with the number-six country hit, "Down on the Rio Grande".
 His debut album from the record company was entitled Rodriguez, although all the songs from the album were cover versions.

-Although Rodriguez did not make the Top 10 continuously as in the past, he managed to stay in the Top 20, with hits like "Fools For Each Other" and "What'll I Tell Virginia."
+Although Rodriguez did not make the top 10 continuously as in the past, he managed to stay in the top 20, with hits including "Fools For Each Other" and "What'll I Tell Virginia".
 At the same time, Rodriguez continued to be a popular concert attraction.
 However, Rodriguez was also having personal problems, due to his drug addiction.
-In 1982, he did a duet with Zella Lehr on the song "Most Beautiful Girl (La Chica Mas Linda)."
+In 1982, he did a duet with Zella Lehr on the song "Most Beautiful Girl (La Chica Mas Linda)".
 The single was released by Columbia Records.
-In 1983, he went into the Top 5 with the hit song "Foolin'," followed by the Top 10 hit "How Could I Love Her So Much."
-However, by the mid-1980s, he was becoming less successful and, in 1986, he left Epic Records.
+In 1983, he went into the top five with the hit song "Foolin'", followed by the top-10 hit "How Could I Love Her So Much".
+By the mid-1980s, though, he was becoming less successful, and in 1986, he left Epic Records.

 In 1987, he signed with Capitol Records for a brief period of time.
-He had his last major hit in 1988 with "I Didn't (Every Chance I Had)," which reached No. 12 on the country chart.
+He had his last major hit in 1988 with "I Didn't (Every Chance I Had)," which reached number 12 on the country chart.
 By 1989, he had left Capitol.

 In August 1998, Rodriguez shot and killed a 28-year-old acquaintance in his Texas home, believing the man to be a burglar.
 In October 1999, he was acquitted of murder by a jury.

-In 1993, he recorded an album for Intersound Records called Run For the Border.
+In 1993, he recorded an album for Intersound Records called Run for the Border.
 In the mid-1990s, the indie label High-Tone released his album, You Can Say That Again.
 He continued to tour around the country during this time.
-In 1996, he turned to another label, Paula Records, which issued "One Bar At a Time", but it was unsuccessful.
-By this time his musical presence was fading from the public view.
+In 1996, he turned to another label, Paula Records, which issued "One Bar at a Time", but it was unsuccessful.
+By this time, his musical presence was fading from the public view.